mimat1304/Cosmic-Classifier/README.md

 The **Cosmic Classifier** analyzes a dataset of celestial objects and builds a machine learning model to classify them accurately.
 The project focuses on:
 - Data exploration and visualization
 - Preprocessing (handling missing values, feature scaling, encoding)
+- KNN mean imputation for missing numerical data
+- KNN mode imputation for missing categorical data.
+- One hot encoding for categorical data.
 - Model building and evaluation (classification models like Random Forest, etc.)
 - Making predictions on new/unseen data

 ## 🗂️ Project Structure

 ```
-📁 Cosmic-Classifier
+📁 Cosmic-Classifier/
+   ├── datasets/
+   │   ├── cosmicclassifierTraining.csv     # Training dataset
+   │   ├── cosmicclassifierTest.csv         # Test dataset
+   │
- ├── cosmic_classifier.ipynb   # Jupyter Notebook with full code and explanations
+   ├── cosmic_classifier.ipynb              # Main Jupyter Notebook for model training and evaluation
+   ├── submission.csv                       # Output predictions or submission results
- ├── datasets/                 # Folder containing datasets (upload separately)
+   ├── requirements.txt                     # Python dependencies
    └── README.md                            # Project overview and instructions

 ```

 ## 📚 Dataset

 The dataset used in this project contains features representing different cosmic objects, such as stars, galaxies, and quasars.
-You'll find it in the `datasets/` folder once uploaded.
+You'll find it in the `datasets/` folder.
 ## ⚙️ Installation & Setup

 1. **Clone the repository**